lambdamikel/picoram2090/README.md

 ### 2114 SRAM Emulation

 PicoRAM 2090 plugs into the 2114 SRAM socket of the Microtronic.
-The 2114 has a capactiy of 1024 4bit words, i.e., it has a 10 bit address bus and a 4 bit data bus.
+The 2114 has a capactiy of 1024 4bit words, i.e., it has a 10bit address bus and a 4bit data bus.
 The tristate (HighZ) capability of the 2114 is not utilized by the the Microtronic, so CS is not connected.

 ![SRAM 2114 Pinout](pics/2114.jpg)

-Interestingly, the "CPU" of the Microtronic, the TMS1600 Microcontroller, does not cater for external RAM or ROM memory, so the 2114 is connected via GPIO to the TMS1600:
+Interestingly, the "CPU" of the Microtronic, the mask-programmed TMS1600 Microcontroller, does not cater for external RAM or ROM, so the 2114 is connected via GPIO to the TMS1600.
+This can be seen clearly in the Microtronic schematics:

 ![Microtronic Schematics](pics/schematics.jpg)

-However, the WE (Write Enable) line is of course required to distinguish read from write accesses to memory.
+The WE (Write Enable) line is of utilized to distinguish read from write accesses to the 2114.

-Microtronic's RAM is organized as 256 12bit words.
-Thus, three 2114 memory locations are required to store one Microtronic word.
-This also leaves 256 memory locations unoccopied.
+Microtronic's RAM is organized in 256 12bit words.
+Thus, three 2114 memory locations are required to store one Microtronic 12bit word.
+Interestingly, this also leaves 256 memory locations in the 2114 unused.
+To the best of our knowledge, these SRAM locations are just void.

-As can be seen in the schematics, the "address" bus to the 2114 is just a general-purpose output port, and shared with the 6-digit 7-segment display and keyboard.
+As can be seen in the schematics, the "address" bus to the 2114 is utilizing general-purpose TMS1600 output ports (6 bits from the `R` port and `4` bits from the `O` port), which are also shared with the 6-digit 7-segment LED display and keyboard!
+Since CS is not utilized by this design, it is challenging to distinguish Microtronic's SRAM accesses on these ports from keyboard scanning and display driving activitiy (see below).

 For the purpose of serving the RAM, the Pico just runs a tight loop and presents the content of its "memory array" on the 4 data lines as quickly as possible.

-It is not necessary to distinguish the addresses that correspond to "real SRAM" accesses from accesses that are caused by driving the display or from scanning the keyboard (the Microtronic 2114 SRAM is actually outputting data for these as well, but the firmware just ignored them whilst driving the display or keyboard - it of course knows whether it addressed the SRAM, the display, or the keyboard).
-Hence, the Pico is doing the same.
+Luckily, for the mere purpose of SRAM emulation, is not necessary to distinguish the addresses that correspond to "real SRAM" accesses from accesses caused by driving the display and keyboard scanning - the 2114 SRAM is actually presenting data for these as well, but the Microtronic firmware just ignores them whilst driving the display or keyboard (it of course knows whether it addressed the SRAM, the display, or the keyboard).
+This situation isn't different with the Pico RAM emulating the 2114.
+It, too, reacts to all presented addresses and presents data for all of them on the data port; some of them will be meaningless and ignores by the Microtronic firmware.

-Ideally, the CS signal would have been used to uniquely signal that the currently presented address is a true SRAM address meant to address memory, but as seen from the schematics, this is not the case, and also not necessary in this design.
+Ideally, the CS signal would have been used to unambiguously identify the "real" SRAM accesses, but as explained, this is not an option in the Microtronic design.

-As for write requests, we have a clear indiciation when to update the C array holding the memory contents in terms of the WE signal going low.
-When this happens, PicoRAM stores the 4bit value presented on the data lines into its memory C array.
+As for write requests, the situation is much simpler - we have a clear signal in form of the WE signal gowing low when to update the C array holding the memory contents.
+When this happens, PicoRAM simply stores the current 4bit value on the data lines (`L1`, `L2`, `L4`, `L8`) into its memory C array.

 ### Banked Memory